4. Planning and implementation

 Practice of Helsinki Region Infoshare

 Rather than an official decision on opening data being made, in the City of Helsinki the data owner specifies the data to be opened without a formal decision-making process.
 The number of datasets opened in HRI is small enough to avoid any need for prioritisation.
-Any data opening processes that have been under preparation for longer are shown on the HRI website (in Finnish)

 Practice of the Finnish Meteorological Institute